hashgraph/hedera-improvement-proposal/HIP/hip-17.md

 **Rationale**

-With the current proposal, HTS API is being extended to support `NON_FUNGIBLE` types of tokens.
+With the current proposal, HTS API is being extended to support `NON_FUNGIBLE_UNIQUE` types of tokens.
 All the changes to the HAPI are being contained under the HTS service.
 Transfers in the HAPI are unified, meaning there is only 1 `CryptoTransferTransactionBody` that is used to represent both `hbar` and HTS token transfers.
-The proposed solution keeps the consistency of containing the changes under the HTS specific API by extending the `TokenTransferList` with new type of transfer - Non fungible token transfer.
+The proposed solution keeps the consistency of containing the changes under the HTS specific API by extending the `TokenTransferList` with a new type of transfer - Non fungible token transfer.

-The change is backwards compatible due to the usage of `oneof`.

-The major difference between `FUNGIBLE` and `NON_FUNGIBLE` transfers is the representation type.
+The major difference between `FUNGIBLE_COMMON` and `NON_FUNGIBLE_UNIQUE` transfers is the representation type.
 As per the [IWA specification](https://github.com/InterWorkAlliance/TokenTaxonomyFramework/blob/main/token-taxonomy.md#representation-type), we can distinguish 2 types of representations - `common` and `unique`. `AccountAmount` message type uses the `common` representation type and `NftTransfer` uses the `unique` representation type.

 ```diff
 message CryptoTransferTransactionBody {